-- strengthen bilateral relationships in areas of mutual interest with particular countries and regions - strengthen international networks, collaboration and connections between institutions and communities to build understanding, trust and influence - enhance Australian international reputation and reach through the promotion of our economic, creative and cultural, sporting, innovation and science and education assets, and - increase understanding of Australians of the cultures and opportunities in each of these countries.
+- strengthen bilateral relationships in areas of mutual interest with countries and regions - strengthen international networks, collaboration and connections between institutions and communities to build understanding, trust, and influence. - enhance Australian international reputation and reach through the diaspora in promoting our economic, creative, cultural, sporting, innovation and science and education assets, and - increase understanding of Australians of the cultures and opportunities in each of these countries.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.

-The 2022-23 objectives for the Council for Australian-Arab Relations (CAAR) are to:
+The 2023-24 objectives for the Council for Australian-Arab Relations (CAAR) are to:

-- ensure that the CAAR grant program aligns with the Australian Government's regional priorities, and CAAR's Strategic Plan 2022-24; - ensure an effective and engaging program of CAAR projects; and - pursue innovative public diplomacy and social media opportunities, to promote the CAAR and highlight the value of Australian-Arab relations.
+- ensure that the CAAR grant program aligns with the Australian Government's regional priorities, and CAAR's Strategic Framework 2022-24. - ensure an effective and engaging program of CAAR projects; and - pursue innovative public diplomacy and social media opportunities, to promote the CAAR and highlight the value of Australian-Arab relations.